What is it like to work at your company in terms of your culture?

 Are there any favorite activities that the employees do together outside of the office?

 We try to do as many events as a company and as a group of friends as we can.
-Our holiday party last year was at Downeast Cider, we brought a team of 15 to the Build Entrepreneur Games, we have volunteered to cook dinner at a homeless shelter, and we have participated in a spruce-up of the Somerville Community Growing Center.
+Past holiday party locations include Downeast Cider, the Vanderbuilt, and Black Rose.
+We've brought a team of 15 to the Build Entrepreneur Games two consecutive years, we have volunteered to cook dinner at a homeless shelter, and we have participated in a spruce-up of the Somerville Community Growing Center.
 We also frequently go to events around the area, such as Beer Fests, 5k’s, the Somerville theater, and random bars just because we want to hang out.

 Are there any fun facts or unique stories that you can share about The Grommet or individuals that work there?